Arif-PhyChem/MLQD/README.md

         'systemType': 'SB',                     # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'QDmodelIn': 'AIQD_SB_model.hdf5',      # str: (Not Optional for useQDmodel), provide the name of the trained ML model
-        'QDtrajOut': 'Qd_trajectory'            # str: (Optional), File name where the trajectory should be saved }
+        'QDtrajOut': 'Qd_trajectory'            # str: (Optional), File name where the trajectory should be saved 'xlim': 20,                     # float: Xaxis limit for plotting.
+Default is equal to propagation time 'plotNstates': 2,               # int: Number of states to be plotted.
+Default option is to plot all of them 'refTraj': 'test_set/sb/2_epsilon-0.0_Delta-1.0_lambda-0.1_gamma-4.0_beta-1.0.npy' # str: Reference Trajectory for plotting.
+If not provided, MLQD will ignore plotting
+        }
+quant_dyn(**param)
 ```
    II. **Case-2:** A user can also just provide simulation parameters (Characteristic frequency, System-bath coupling strength, Temperature (or inverse temperature) etc.) and MLQD will predict the correspinding dynamics.